 The Able Outdoors Story

-Chad was lucky enough to win an antelope hunt in New Mexico from Buckmasters where he ended up taking a nice goat in the famed Gila National Forest.
-When he got home, he wrote a story that got published in Rack Magazine, his first ever as a writer.
-That was the point when he thought about how much harder it would be for disabled hunters to get their stories into mainstream media, and that made it all the more important to share their explorations with others.
+About 15 years ago, Chad was lucky enough to win an antelope hunt in New Mexico through Buckmasters where he ended up taking a B&C class goat in the famed Gila National Forest.
+When he got home, he excitedly wrote a story about his trip that got published in Rack Magazine, his first ever as an outdoor writer.
+That was the moment when he thought about how much harder it is for ‘disabled’ hunters to get their stories into mainstream media, and that made it all the more important to him to share his outdoor adventures with the world.